-1. All lock-in procedure(s) will be recorded.
-2. Within the Patient ID screen, utilize the pop-out menu within the Patient ID field to select the appropriate subject identification with eye to be treated.
+1. Within the Patient ID screen, utilize the pop-out menu within the Patient ID field to select the appropriate subject identification with eye to be treated.
 Reconfirm information displayed on screen and follow the touch screen prompts to enter in newly requested information.
 Press the "Proceed" button.
-3. Within the Confirmation screen, review all information and press the "Confirm" button.
-4. Verify that the LDD ring lights and reticle target are activated.
-5. Apply topical anesthetic.
-6. Position the RxSight supplied contact lens [REDACTED] on the cornea using [REDACTED] as the coupling medium Note: The RxSight contact lens is similar to those used in other ophthalmic procedures in which customized magnification is required.
+2. Within the Confirmation screen, review all information and press the "Confirm" button.
+3. Verify that the LDD ring lights and reticle target are activated.
+4. Apply topical anesthetic.
+5. Position the RxSight supplied contact lens ($M = 0.766x$, black contact lens) on the cornea using a Sponsor approved coupling medium.

+Note: The RxSight contact lens is similar to those used in other ophthalmic procedures in which customized magnification is required.
 To ensure correct magnification for treatment, use only the RxSight designated contact lens.

-7. Instruct the subject to focus straight ahead on the LDD fixation light with the study eye.
-8. Using the microscope, focus on the cornea and verify that there are no trapped bubbles present.
+6. Instruct the subject to focus straight ahead on the LDD fixation light with the study eye.
+7. Using the microscope, focus on the cornea and verify that there are no trapped bubbles present.
 Confirm alignment of the contact lens by approximately aligning the Purkinje images to the inner circle of the reticle target.
-9. Using the microscope, focus on the LAL haptics and align the reticle target with the periphery of the LAL.
-10. Press the "Ready" button 11.
+8. Using the microscope, focus on the LAL haptics and align the reticle target with the periphery of the LAL.
+9. Press the "Ready" button 10.
 Initiate the irradiation delivery as prompted by the LDD display using the joystick or foot pedal to keep the LAL centered in the alignment reticle.

-12. Perform micro adjustments to keep the reticle target centered to the LAL and to keep the LAL in focus.
+11. Perform micro adjustments to keep the reticle target centered to the LAL and to keep the LAL in focus.
 In the case of subject movement, loss of alignment, or loss of focus, pause the treatment, quickly refocus, realign the lens with respect to the reticle beam, and immediately resume treatment to limit the duration of any pauses once the light treatment has been initiated.

 Note: Always maintain the LAL in focus by focusing at the haptics.
 Never focus onto the CCC (capsulotomy) or Purkinje images.
-13. If the lock-in treatment is aborted before completion, contact the Sponsor for technical assistance.

-14. Upon completion of the lock-in #1 treatment, a notification may appear that informs the user that a lock-in #2 treatment is not required for the subject.
-If this notification appears, proceed to step #16.
-If no notification appears, then the subject will require a lock-in #2 treatment and proceed to step #15.
-15. The subject will return for the second lock-in treatment 3 to 7 days after the first lock-in treatment.
-16. The subject will be permitted to discontinue wear of the UV protective eyewear exactly 24 hours after the final lock-in treatment has been completed.
+12. If the lock-in treatment is aborted before completion, contact the Sponsor for technical assistance.
+13. Upon completion of the lock-in #1 treatment, a notification may appear that informs the user that a lock-in #2 treatment is not required for the subject.
+If no notification appears, then the subject will require a lock-in #2 treatment and proceed to step #14.
+14. The subject will return for the second lock-in treatment 2 to 7 days after the first lock-in treatment.